microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

 #### Cursor interaction

-- `mouseenter`: Should immediately change the styling of the `Button` so that it appears to be hovered.
+- Cursor moves onto botton: Should immediately change the styling of the `Button` so that it appears to be hovered.
-- `mouseleave`: Should immediately remove the hovered styling of the `Button`.
+- Cursor moves out of botton: Should immediately remove the hovered styling of the `Button`.
-- `mouseup`: If triggered while cursor is still inside of the `Button's` boundaries, then it should execute the `Button` and move focus to its target.
+- Mouse click: Should execute the `Button` and move focus to its target.

 #### Touch interaction

 The same behavior as above translated for touch events.
-This means that there is no equivalent for `mouseenter` and `mouseleave`, which makes it so that the hovered state cannot be accessed.
+This means that there is no equivalent for `onHoverIn` and `onHoverOut`, which makes it so that the hovered state cannot be accessed.

 ## Accessibility